-MRSA screening testing options:
+MRSA screening options:

 - A nasal culture (collected by inserting a swab inside the nose) is used to screen healthy people to determine whether someone has been colonized with MRSA and is a carrier.

 - Nasal swabs may also be collected to detect MRSA colonization based on rapid molecular tests, which do not grow the bacteria but detect their presence and antibiotic resistance by identifying the gene responsible for the methicillin resistance.

 Many sports teams and institutions have put procedures in place to more rapidly recognize and address MRSA infections.
-Health care providers are being urged to order cultures and susceptibility testing routinely with outpatient skin and wound infections, to monitor the affected person carefully for effectiveness of treatment, and to be alert for the possibility of CA-MRSA.
+Healthcare providers are being urged to order cultures and susceptibility testing routinely with outpatient skin and wound infections, to monitor the affected person carefully for effectiveness of treatment, and to be alert for the possibility of CA-MRSA.

 Outbreaks of CA-MRSA are investigated and traced back to their source in order to identify the cause, to determine whether other people may have unrecognized MRSA infections or colonization, and to reduce the potential for additional cases.